Marin Co. woman dies from complications related to use of e-cigarettes, health officials say

 MARIN COUNTY, Calif.
-(KGO) -- A Marin County resident has died from complications related to the use of e-cigarettes, according to the Marin County Department of Health of Human Services.
+(KGO) -- North Bay health officials say a Marin County woman has died from complications related to the use of e-cigarettes.

 "With sadness, we report that there has been a death in our community suspected to be caused by severe lung injury associated with vaping," said Dr. Matt Willis, Marin County Public Health Officer.

-The victim was a previously healthy woman in her 40s, who took up vaping six months ago, Marin County health officials said.
+The woman's identity has not been released.
+Officials describe her as a previously healthy woman in her forties, who took up vaping six months ago.

-This is the fourth vaping associated death in California since July 2019.
-Last week the U.S. Centers for Disease Control and Prevention reported 39 deaths nationally, and over 2,000 suspected cases so far in the national epidemic of lung damage associated with e-cigarettes.

 Marin Co. woman dies from complications related to use of e-cigarettes, health officials say